k1nho/blog/content/posts/2025-12-12-the-homelab-series-k3s-and-cilium.md

 source $HOME/.bashrc
 ```

-We will now specify an `IP` and a `PORT` to run our installation.
-For the port, we can go ahead and use the [default api server port](https://kubernetes.io/docs/reference/networking/ports-and-protocols/#control-plane), and for the IP
-you can go ahead and select what you have added in the previous steps.
+We will now specify an `IP` and a `PORT` for our installation.
+For the port, we can use the [default API server port](https://kubernetes.io/docs/reference/networking/ports-and-protocols/#control-plane), and for the IP, select the one you configured in the previous steps.
 We can install Cilium with the following command:

 ```bash
 IP=<YOUR-NODE-IP>